-This "Office Olympics" Moment Completely Changed Michael Scott
+This "Office Olympics" Moment Changed Michael Scott & It's All Thanks To Steve Carell

 Some fans of The Office may view "Office Olympics" as simply a funny episode where Michael got a condo and the rest of Dunder Mifflin played made-up games like Flonkerton so they didn't have to work.
 But, as Jenna Fischer and Angela Kinsey recently discussed on their Office Ladies podcast, there's an "Office Olympics" moment that impacted Michael Scott's character greatly — and it wasn't scripted.
 According to the stars, who were chatting with the episode director Paul Feig, it's all thanks to Steve Carell.